culfri09/Kallos/documentation/testing_documentation.md

 ### 2.2 Types of Testing
 The following types of testing will be conducted:

-- **Unit Testing**: Testing individual components/modules in isolation.
+- **Pylint Testing**: Analyzing Python code using pylint to identify errors, enforce coding standards, and detect code smells.
 - **Automated Testing**:  Automating the testing of user interfaces to validate the functionality and behavior of web applications.
 - **Integration Testing**: Verifying the interactions between different components/modules.
 - **Performance Testing**: Assessing the performance, scalability, and reliability of the platform under various load conditions.